ambisign-gavin/react-native-android-background-geolocation/README.md

 # React Native Android Location Service

-A react-native geolocation module for Android, which uses [Fused Location Provider API](https://developers.google.com/location-context/fused-location-provider/) to get location, and use the Service so that can run in the background even the app is terminated.
+A react-native geolocation module for Android, which uses [Fused Location Provider API](https://developers.google.com/location-context/fused-location-provider/) to get location, and use the Service so that can run in the background even the app is terminated.

 ## Installation